GrieferAtWork/KOSmk4/readme.md

 			- Usually, it ends up being 2 zones (low memory before the bios, and high memory where the kernel gets mapped)
 - IO
 	- User-space support for `iopl()` and `ioperm()` (allowing all `65536` ports to be controlled on a per-thread basis)
-		- Note that `ioperm()` isn't implemented as it is in linux, which doesa `memcpy()` whenever a thread is preempted.
+		- Note that `ioperm()` isn't implemented as it is in linux, which does a `memcpy()` whenever a thread is preempted.
 Instead, KOS uses lazy page directory mappings to re-map the `TSS.IOBM` memory region when switching between different threads, and will restore the mapping once one of the io-instructions causes a `#PF`.
 		- This means that the overhead of using `ioperm()` is both minimal, and doesn't increase if greater-numbered ioports are used (which, once again: would be the case on linux).
 - MMU
 	- Support for